 The clinical site for the probation period will be delineated by program faculty.
-Students will not be allowed to take PTO (except for sick time) during this period.
+Students will not be allowed to take PTO (except for sick time) during this period, unless otherwise approved by the Director, at the time of initiating probation.
 All sick time off will be made up by adding it to the end of the probationary period.